 |Purity||>96% by SDS-PAGE|

-Endonuclease (Benzonase or Supernuclease) is nonspecific endonuclease isolated from Serratia marcescens.
-It is higly processive enzyme, which is active at various conditions and temperatures.
-It has no proteolytic activity and is therefore ideal tool for removing nucleic acids from protein samples.
-It is an cost-effective alternative to the nuclease sold under trade mark Benzonase®.
+This nuclease is nonspecific endonuclease isolated from Serratia marcescens.
+It is highly processive enzyme, which is active at various conditions and temperatures.
+It has no proteolytic activity and is therefore ideal tool for removing nucleic acids from protein samples or an effective sonication alternative.
+It is an cost-efficient alternative to commercial nonspecific nucleases.

 Nonspecifically cleaves both single and double strand DNA and RNA of any origin.
 Highly processive.
 Inhibited by >250 mM NaCl.

 For research use only.
 Not for use in diagnostic procedures.